Hiram G. Andrews Center (HGAC)

 What are the dorm rooms like?

-Although single and double occupancy rooms are available, most students will share a dorm room with another student while he or she is here.
+Although single and double occupancy rooms are available, most students will share a dorm room with another student while they are here.
 HGAC is tobacco free, with designated smoking areas provided outside the building.

 All dorm rooms are equipped with cable television and telephone lines.
 The student is responsible for contacting local service providers and paying the monthly fees, should subscription to these services be desired.

 Students are provided secure dormitory areas, only accessible to residents with key card access.